octabytes/blog/content/posts/discover ghost/ghost-free-open-source-blogging-platform/index.md

 ---
-draft: true
+draft: false
 title: "Discover Ghost: Build, Monetize, and Customize Your Online Presence"
-date: "2024-09-22"
+date: "2024-11-19"
-description: "In the dynamic world of content creation, having a versatile and user-friendly platform is essential.
-Enter Ghost, the free and open-source blogging platform that goes beyond a traditional content management system.

-With Ghost, you can effortlessly build and manage your website, publish captivating blog posts, and engage with your readers"
-tags: []
+description: "Discover Ghost, the open-source blogging platform that empowers content creators with an intuitive post editor, built-in monetization tools, and extensive customization options.
+Learn how to build, engage, and monetize your audience effortlessly."
+tags: [ghost, blogging, content creation, open-source, cms, post editor, monetization, customization, themes, online presence]
-categories: [Other]
+categories: [Applications, CMS]
 cover:
-  image: images/cover.png
+  image: images/cover.jpg
   caption: "Discover Ghost: Build, Monetize, and Customize Your Online Presence"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

 In the dynamic world of content creation, having a versatile and user\-friendly platform is essential.
-Enter [Ghost](https://elest.io/open-source/ghost?ref=blog.elest.io), the free and open\-source blogging platform that goes beyond a traditional content management system.
+Enter [Ghost](https://octabyte.io/applications/cms/ghost), the free and open\-source blogging platform that goes beyond a traditional content management system.

 With Ghost, you can effortlessly build and manage your website, publish captivating blog posts, and engage with your readers through newsletters.
 In this blog post, we'll explore the remarkable features and benefits of Ghost, along with its potential for monetizing your audience.